 Five wastewater treatment service providers serve Alameda County's cities and unincorporated areas: Castro Valley Sanitary District (CVSan), the Cities of San Leandro and Hayward, and the Union and Oro Loma Sanitary Districts).
 The unincorporated areas possess parcels with on-site septic systems for wastewater treatment.
-The Oro Loma (OLSD) and CVSan provide wastewater collection, treatment, and disposal services for part of the unincorporated areas and within the Urban Growth Boundary.18 The Eden Area has flows treated by both the OLSD and CVSan service areas.
-CVSan provides and maintains the sewage collection system serving Castro Valley.19
+The Oro Loma (OLSD) and CVSan provide wastewater collection, treatment, and disposal services for part of the unincorporated areas and within the Urban Growth Boundary.
+The Eden Area has flows treated by both the OLSD and CVSan service areas.
+CVSan provides and maintains the sewage collection system serving Castro Valley.
+The County of the Urban Growth San provides and maintains the sewage collection system serving Castro Valley.